Probing Predictions on OOD Images via Nearest Categories: Discussion and Connections

 \subsection{Sample complexity of NCG vs.~OOD detection}

 We first observe that NCG is an easier problem in theory than OOD detection.
 Indeed, any time we can detect an OOD example, then we can use the 1-NN classifier to label it.
-Thus, the NCG accuracy should always be at least as high as the true positive rate for OOD detection.
+Thus, the NCG score should always be at least as high as the true positive rate for OOD detection.

 We next theoretically show that the converse is false in general.
-We prove that there exist cases where maximizing NCG accuracy can be significantly more sample efficient than solving detection problems.
+We prove that there exist cases where maximizing NCG score can be significantly more sample efficient than solving detection problems.
 OOD detection is hard when certain regions of space have low mass under the input distribution.
 In this case, it takes many samples to see a representative covering of the support.
 Prior work has made similar high-level observations in the context of data diversity for robustness and extrapolation~\citep{hein2019relu, xu2020neural}.
 In contrast, when the NCG label is the same for nearby regions, then it suffices to see samples from fewer regions and generalize accordingly.
 We formalize this claim in the following theorem, which identifies simple distributions where detection requires many more samples than NCG.
-While the proof is not complicated, our result shows that NCG can be much easier than detection. \begin{theorem} For any $\epsilon \in (0,1/2)$, $d\geq 1$, and $C \geq 2$, there exists distributions $\mu$ on training examples from $C$ classes in $\mathbb{R}^d$ and $\nu$ on OOD test examples from outside of $\mathsf{supp}(\mu)$ such that (i) detecting whether an example is from $\mu$ or $\nu$ requires $\Omega(C/\epsilon)$ samples from $\mu$, while (ii) classifying examples from $\nu$ with their nearest neighbor label from the support of $\mu$ requires only $O(C \log C)$ samples. \end{theorem} Figure~\ref{fig:detection_hardness} shows intuition for Theorem~\ref{thm:main} in the binary case.
-OOD examples come from outside of the colored cubes.
-Appendix~\ref{app:theory} has the proof for $C$ classes in $\mathbb{R}^d$.
+While the proof is not complicated, our result suggests that achieving a high NCG score can be much easier than achieving a good detection rate in some case \begin{theorem} For any $\epsilon \in (0,1/2)$, $d\geq 1$, and $C \geq 2$, there exists distributions $\mu$ on training examples from $C$ classes in $\mathbb{R}^d$ and $\nu$ on OOD test examples from outside of $\mathsf{supp}(\mu)$ such that (i) detecting whether an example is from $\mu$ or $\nu$ requires $\Omega(C/\epsilon)$ samples from $\mu$, while (ii) classifying examples from $\nu$ with their nearest neighbor label from the support of $\mu$ requires only $O(C \log C)$ samples. \end{theorem} \cref{fig:detection_hardness} shows intuition for \cref{thm:main} in the binary case.
+OOD examples come from outside of the colored cubes. \cref{app:theory} has the proof for $C$ classes in $\mathbb{R}^d$.